 Tuition and Fees

 This is a one-time program fee, not a per-academic year fee, and covers the ten courses typically required for entrance to the health professions.
-All students may take additional courses on a per-course tuition basis.
+While enrolled in the program, all students may take additional courses on a $3,900 per-course tuition basis.
 All other academic services of the Postbaccalaureate Program including workshops, receptions, internship placements, advising, and application support are also covered by this program fee.

 Students are charged a Student Activities Fee ($93 per semester).